sweetquiet/spline-generation/README.md

 # Spline Generation

-Generate splines and curves to create paths between points.
+Generate some splines and curves to create paths between points.